Plate.

 What makes Plate different?

-AI-driven content reuse – Automatic detection of content duplication and suggestions for linking; saves manual maintenance.
+Editor-driven content reuse – Automatic detection of content duplication during creation and editing; prevents incorrect information from going live

-Flexible editor experience – Build now, structure later; no cumbersome pre-defined schemas that block editors.
+Flexible editor experience – Build now, structure later

-European compliance native – GDPR-compliant out of the box, AWS hosting in EU, Dutch support.
+European compliance native – GDPR-compliant out of the box

 Who uses Plate?

-We see Plate as an interesting local alternative that does many things well where Contentful or Sanity feel more complicated.
-The AI-driven content reuse is genuinely handy.
+Plate is an interesting local alternative that does many things well where Contentful or Sanity feel more complicated.
+The algorithmic content reuse is genuinely handy.
 The editor is faster than we're used to.
-Pricing is much more beginner-friendly.
+Pricing is competitive for the mid-market segment.
+Where to be cautious: Plate has less enterprise-hardening than established players.
+But for growing mid-size companies and Dutch organizations: Plate is serious.

 Suitable for